teehehe/albion-killbot/README.md

 change when results folder is emptied sometimes it may empty during a merge and the merge might fail so the kill image comes out incorrect or distorted or not displayed

+directions for noobs:
+install node.js download link: https://nodejs.org/en/download/
+in the folder where your project is create a file called .env and contents should be as follows TOKEN=discord token goes here
+MONGODB_URL=mongo db url goes here

+download mongo db atlas: https://www.mongodb.com/download-center/compass no need to sign up or register we will be hosting this locally and not on their servers. once it loads click connect